dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 To get started, locate the connection's redirect URI for configuring Snowflake OAuth:
 1. Navigate to **Account settings**
-1. Select **Projects** and choose a project from the list.
+1. Select **Projects** and choose a project from the list
-  - Choose the project from the list
-  - Select the connection to view its details
-  - Set the **OAuth method** to "Snowflake SSO"
+1. Select the connection to view its details abd set the **OAuth method** to "Snowflake SSO"
-  - Copy the **Redirect URI**
+1. Copy the **Redirect URI** for use in later steps

 <Lightbox
 	src="/img/docs/dbt-cloud/dbt-cloud-enterprise/snowflake-oauth-redirect-uri.png"